fred-brenner/InfernoSaber---BeatSaber-Automapper/Readme.md

     Increase number of models to improve accuracy and enable more options

+    Support new features for InfernoSaber Pinokio App

 ## 2023 Notes: Automapper for Beatsaber made for expert+ levels

 You can also train your own models on your favorite maps and difficulty.
-This can only be done locally with cloning the repo and using GPU (one high-end consumer GPU is enough)
+This can only be done locally with cloning the repo and using GPU (one better consumer GPU is enough) A guide to train the 4 models is included in the repo: How_to_Train_InfernoSaber.docx

 Extract maps from Beatsaber/Bsaber to feed them into AI models.